pkese/FsChat/README.md

     """
 ]
 ```
-If you've loaded FsChat.Interactive into a Dotnet Interactive (Polyglot) notebook session,
-then you will see live Markdown text previews:
+If you have loaded **FsChat.Interactive** into a Dotnet Interactive (Polyglot) notebook session, then you should see live Markdown text previews:

 ![fschat-table](https://github.com/user-attachments/assets/773eb721-0d6f-4026-b2b6-15be9c743a78)